Contents

 Personalization is the name of the game in modern marketing, and AI truly leads the pack when it comes to personalization for the user.
 Applying this to **email marketing**, generative AI may enable a business to craft messages tailored to customer behaviors, preferences, and purchase histories.

-With Mailchimp and SendGrid, AI can power audience segmentation and personalized email content, including subject lines and body text, up to creating offers.
-These tools analyze customer interactions to predict the types of emails likely to drive engagement or conversion.
+From the perspective of Mailchimp and SendGrid, AI can perform audience segmentation and generate personalized email content, including subject lines and body text, even going so far as to create offers.
+They observe customer interactions and predict what sort of email will engage or convert them.

 Benefits of AI in Email Marketing